Anxiety Disorder: When Worry Is An Everyday Occasion

 4. PTSD: Post-Traumatic Stress Disorder, or PTSD, used to be known as “combat fatigue,” due to its prevalence in soldiers returning from war.
 Now mental health professionals recognize that PTSD can affect anyone who has lived through a severe accident or traumatic situation.
 Even though the trauma has passed, the person still feels like they’re in danger.
 Symptoms can include frightening flashbacks and constant feelings of being ready for an attack.

-Generalized anxiety disorder is usually treated with cognitive behavioral therapy (CBT) or psychotherapy, though antidepressants or antianxiety medications have proven useful in some cases.
+Treating Anxiety Disorders Generalized anxiety disorder is usually treated with cognitive behavioral therapy (CBT) or psychotherapy, though antidepressants or antianxiety medications have proven useful in some cases.
 CBT focuses on the negative thought patterns that lead to negative behaviors, ultimately replacing them with more positive, realistic ones.